 More importantly, Rising Thunder Community Edition was released in 2018 as open-source and that was all the fighting games from Radiant so far, until EVO 2019.

-Tom Cannon, the CEO and founder of Radiant Entertainment was interviewed during the event and officially confirmed that the studio is now developing a new fighting game for Riot Games.
+Tom Cannon, the CEO and founder of Radiant Entertainment was interviewed during the event and officially that the studio is now developing a new fighting game for Riot Games.
 He was well aware that this was "probably the worst kept secret in the universe" since everyone expected something like this to be announced down the road.

 Cannon did not, however, confirm nor deny whether the new game would be set in League of Legends' universe by the time of writing this article.